danieltorrez29/TriviaServer/README.md

 ## Usage

-First run the server application, then the Runner inside the run package of the client application
+First run the server application, then the Runner inside the run package of the server application

 ## Built Using